-No law says you have to hire a customs broker to help you clear imports into the US.
+No law says you must hire a customs broker to help you clear imports into the US.
 But a smart importer, whether large or small, usually engages with an expert for customs brokerage services.

-Here’s how a licensed broker can help you clear shipments quickly through US Customs, keep you compliant with all regulations and help you avoid costly mistakes.
+Following is a primer on customs brokerage and how a licensed broker can help you clear shipments quickly through Customs, keep you compliant with all regulations, and help you avoid costly mistakes.

 What is a customs broker?